tabcat/ts-template-pnpm/readme.md

 `pnpm run setup`

-installs the latest version of each packages included in the template.
-The script can then be deleted.
+The script source is at ./setup.js and will move `workflows` into `.github/workflows` and then install the devDeps.

 ### Add NPM_TOKEN to github secrets